GorenzelgProjects/MLOpsProject/reports/README.md

 > *complete copy of our development environment, one would have to run the following commands*
 >
 > Answer:

+Below we've described how to set up the main files and run them, which explains the general usage of our project.
+If one would like to go in-depth with understanding or altering more complex or intecrit parts of the project, most of the "behind the scenes" files have comments explaining the general usage of the project.
+Such, we believe that the structure layering of the project is suitable, as the complexity rises and more ML knowledge is needed to alter or understand, the deeper into the folders one has to go. - In other words: The steering of the project is relatively guided, hiding away the engine room, though it's still available to the more experienced mechanic if needed, alongside a manual.

 ### Prerequisition
 As a prerequisite, we recommend setting up a virtual environment for this project using Anaconda.